likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/labIntro0/00-Lab_Overview.md

 ### **Get *GUID* and Access Information**

-The web browser of your laptop should default to ADD LINK TO GRABBER URL.
+The web browser of your laptop should default to [Lab GUID Grabber](https://www.opentlc.com/gg/gg.cgi?profile=generic_summit).
 On this web page *select the lab* your attending and enter the *Activation Key* that will be given by the lab instructor.

 After submitting your input by clicking *Next* you will see the attendee welcome screen with all the information you need: